armadito/armadito-av/documentation/source/licensing/index.rst

 Licensing
 =========

-Armadito can be divided in subprojects, which are the following :
+Armadito antivirus can be divided in subprojects, which are the following :

 - Armadito core
 - Armadito gui